-Complete this form only if you would like personal advice coaching.
+Complete this form if you would like advice mentoring (personal or part of a group of 6).
 Please click the checkbox for each attribute you would like to make a priority.
 You can choose as many as you like and leave blank if not relevant.
-Submitting this form will simply form the basis of a preliminary chat we will have before commencing your first mentoring block (i.e. 4-hours $1,320)
+Submitting this form will simply form the basis of a preliminary chat we will have before we commence.

 REVIEW THE STATE OF YOU AND YOUR PRACTICE